-PARTICIPATION RESEARCH
+• PARTICIPATION RESEARCH

 Participation research includes actively participating in the field or role you would like to pursue in order to explore whether the role is a fit.
-It can serve multiple purposes: 1) it allows you to actively experience a role that interests you, 2) it enables you to learn more about a career field, 3) it is an excellent way to network and create opportunities for yourself, and 4) it can be a way to gain training, improve your skills and become more confident in your abilities and your career choice.
+It can serve multiple purposes:

+- 1. it allows you to actively experience a role that interests you - 2. it enables you to learn more about a career field - 3. it is an excellent way to network and create opportunities for yourself - 4. it can be a way to gain training, improve your skills and become more confident in your abilities and your career choice.

 Volunteering, internships, part-time/temporary work, work experiences, or work exchange programs are great examples.

 Let's go over these in a bit more detail:

 • Volunteering is unpaid work.
 Our clients often question whether volunteering is as valuable or valid a type of experience as paid work.
 The answer is yes!
-In fact, if you are in a volunteer role it shows an extra level of dedication as you are not being paid.
+In fact, if you're in a volunteer role it shows an extra level of dedication as you aren't being paid.

 Often volunteer organizations are willing to train you and provide you with the support you need to grow in a role, in return for your volunteer hours.
-It is a great way to get started in a field or confirm your occupational choice.
-See our Resources section for a number of websites that list volunteer opportunities in a variety of fields.
+It's a great way to get started in a field or confirm your occupational choice, as well as build connections and community.